HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 Alternatively, to generate the certificate chain using DRAPI, use the Management Console to [generate the Keys for JWT](../../references/security/encryption.md#using-the-management-console-for-encryption-operations).
 As of 2025, you should prefer [EC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) certificates.
 This will create certificates in the certificate store using the common name of the Domino server and configure the local server to use it.

-To enable access to this certificate for other servers, open the [certificate store database](https://help.hcl-software.com/domino/14.0.0/admin/secu_le_using_certificate_manager.html) and find the newly-created certificate document.
-In that document, modify the "Servers with access" field to include the other Domino servers that will access it, and click "Submit Request".
-This will cause the Certificate Manager to encrypt the certificate in a way compatible with each named server.
+To enable access to this certificate for other servers, open the [certificate store database](https://help.hcl-software.com/domino/14.0.0/admin/secu_le_using_certificate_manager.html) and find the newly created certificate document.
+In that document, modify the **Servers with access**** field to include the other Domino servers that will access it, and click **Submit Request**.
+This causes the Certificate Manager to encrypt the certificate in a way compatible with each named server.

-Then, set the `KeepCertStoreNameJWT` notes.ini parameter on each server to the common name of the first server (e.g. `MyServer`).
+Then, set the `KeepCertStoreNameJWT` notes.ini parameter on each server to the common name of the first server, for example `MyServer`.

-ALternately, to share certificates without the certificate store, follow [the example](../../references/security/encryption.md#example-of-how-to-create-and-set-up-domino-rest-api-on-multiple-domino-servers-to-use-the-same-jwt-keys) and copy the 4 files across servers.
+Alternately, to share certificates without the certificate store, follow [the example](../../references/security/encryption.md#example-of-how-to-create-and-set-up-domino-rest-api-on-multiple-domino-servers-to-use-the-same-jwt-keys) and copy the 4 files across servers.

 ## Limit admin access